roelbertens/scrape_save_search/README.md

 ```
 docker run --rm --name iens_container -v /tmp:/app/dockeroutput iens_scraper
 ```
-Within this command `-v` does a volume mount to a local folder to store the data.
+Within this command `-v` does a volume mount to the local `/tmp` folder to store the data.
 Note that we don't call the volume mount within the script as the path is system-dependent and thus isn't known in advance.

 ### Google Cloud